-If you’re wondering how to improve a bad relationship – whether or not Valentine’s Day is around the corner! – these tips may help you fall in love all over again.
+Saying “We need to talk” to your partner isn’t fun or productive.
+Here’s how to improve a bad relationship without talking about it – these tips may help you fall in love all over again.

 One of the most popular relationship improvement books on Amazon is How to Improve Your Marriage Without Talking About It.
-The authors (Love and Stosny) say talking things out isn’t always the best way to improve a bad relationship or achieve more connection and closeness.
-To learn their secrets, read How to Improve Your Marriage Without Talking About It.
+The authors (Love and Stosny) say that talking things out isn’t always the best way to improve a bad relationship or achieve more connection and closeness in marriage.
+Learning how to improve your relationship is about getting closer in ways that don’t require men to try to be like women, or vice verse.
+This book shares stories of couples who have turned their marriages around, and is full of practical advice about the behaviors that make and break marriages.
+Even if you’re not married, you’ll benefit from the wisdom of learning how to improve a marriage.

 How to Improve a Bad Relationship

-Keep communicating.
-Research shows that contempt and holding back communication are harbingers of marital trouble and potential failure.
+Learn how to communicate differently – not about your relationship, though.
+Research shows that contempt and holding back when you’re talking about stuff in general are signs of marriage trouble and potential failure.
 So, find things about your spouse to appreciate and respect, and don’t stonewall.
 To improve a bad relationship, you need to keep talking, touching, and connecting with each other.
 If you don’t think you have communication problems, read Surprising Examples of Verbal Abuse in Relationships.

 Be and stay specific when arguing.
 What are the real reasons you’re fighting?
 Money, for instance, can become a weapon when one spouse uses the other’s spending habits as ammunition or when a spouse spends money to get even.
 To improve a bad relationship, figure out exactly what you’re arguing about — especially if you tend to fight about money.